ryan-a-baker/educates-tbs/workshop/content/tbs-gitops-setup.md

 **ClusterStore**: ClusterStore serves as a repository for Cloud Native Buildpacks available for use in Builders.
 One can populate a store with Buildpacks they create and package.

 **ClusterStack**: A ClusterStack defines a pair of build and run OS images.
 Critical security vulnerabilities are addressed by building apps on the most up-to date stack.
 The stacks used by Build Service to build applications are referenced in the Builders.

-A visual representation will help understand how all the resources work together for the Tanzu Build Service.